 Menstrual Cycles and Libido: How Periods Influence Sexual Health

 The menstrual cycle is more than just a monthly event - it's a powerful force that affects your physical, emotional, and sexual health.
-One area it significantly impacts?
-Libido.
+One area it significantly impacts is libido.
 From energy levels to arousal, the shifting hormones throughout the cycle influence sexual desire in ways that are often overlooked.

 Understanding the connection between your menstrual cycle and libido can help you embrace these natural changes, improve communication with your partner, and enhance your sexual wellness.
-Let’s break down what happens to your libido during each phase and how to work with your body instead of against it.
+This guide breaks down what happens to your libido during each phase and how to work with your body instead of against it.

-The Phases of the Menstrual Cycle and Libido
+The Four Phases of the Menstrual Cycle and Their Impact on Libido

 1. Menstrual Phase (Days 1-5)